 With declarative pipeline development, improved data reliability and cloud-scale production operations, DLT makes the ETL lifecycle easier and enables data teams to build and leverage their own data pipelines to get to insights faster, ultimately reducing the load on data engineers.

-Delta Live Tables is currently in Private Preview and is available to customers upon request.
+Delta Live Tables is currently in Gated Public Preview and is available to customers upon request.
 Existing customers can request access to DLT to start developing DLT pipelines here.
 Visit the Demo Hub to see a demo of DLT and the DLT documentation to learn more.

 As this is a gated preview, we will onboard customers on a case-by-case basis to guarantee a smooth preview process.
 We have limited slots for preview and hope to include as many customers as possible.
 If we are unable to onboard you during the gated preview, we will reach out and update you when we are ready to roll out broadly.